alicolville/Weight-Tracker/docs/old-license.md

 # Your legacy license will soon expire

 Within the next few versions of Weight Tracker, your current legacy license will no longer be supported.
-Of course, **we will honour all legacy licenses** by replacing them with a newer lifetime Pro license.
+Of course, **we will honour all legacy licenses** by replacing them with a newer lifetime Premium license.
 The main reason for doing this is to simplify the code base and not have two licensing models to support.

 > As always, thank you for your support!
 It really is appreciated!